-Risk Summary of Control Mechanisms Effect of possible increase in employer's contribution rate on service delivery and admission/scheduled bodies An explicit stabilisation mechanism has been agreed as part of the funding strategy.
-Other measures are also in place to limit sudden increases in contributions.
-Orphaned employers give rise to added costs for the Fund The Fund seeks a cessation debt (or security/guarantor) to minimise the risk of this happening in the future.
-If it occurs, the Actuary calculates the added cost spread pro-rata among all employers - (see 3.9).
-Academy school ceases due to failure.
-The Fund seeks a cessation valuation and makes a claim to the Secretary of State for Education under the Academies guarantee.
-Admission Bodies failure.
-The Fund will seek to have in place a bond/indemnity and/or 'pass-through' arrangement with scheme employer or a tripartite admission agreement.
-Effect of possible asset underperformance as a result of climate change Explicitly consider ESG issues when setting the overall funding and investment strategies.
-Carry out scenario testing on potential Government policy changes when evaluating funding and investment strategies.
+Summary of Control Mechanisms lisation mechanism has been agreed nding strategy.
+Other measures are limit sudden increases in contributions.
+The Fund seeks a cessation debt (or security/guarantor) to minimise the risk of this happening in the future.
+If it occurs, the Actuary calculates the added cost spread pro-rata among all employers - (see 3.9). a cessation valuation and makes a retary of State for Education under the rantee. eek to have in place a bond/indemnity ough' arrangement with scheme ipartite admission agreement. er ESG issues when setting the overall estment strategies. rio testing on potential Government when evaluating funding and esti rio